 If you’re thinking about enrolling in law school and becoming a lawyer, you probably want to know the most important law school requirements—and what you can do to give yourself a leg up in the admissions game.

 Because the Juris Doctor is a postgraduate degree, law schools generally require that you have completed (or be on track to complete) a 4-year bachelor’s degree.
+There are no prerequisite courses for prospective law students, though your degree must come from an accredited institution and your undergraduate GPA will be scrutinized.
 If you earned your undergraduate degree outside the United States, you should check with individual law schools regarding their policies.

-Not surprisingly, undergraduate grade point average (UGPA) is a key indicator law schools consider when evaluating applicants.
-Law schools are notoriously concerned with their own prestige, and the UGPA (along with LSAT scores—see below) of the students they enroll is a significant factor in their U.S. News and World Report rankings.
+It shouldn’t come as a surprise that undergraduate grade point average (GPA) is a key indicator law schools consider when evaluating applicants.
+Law schools are notoriously concerned with their own prestige, and the GPA (along with LSAT scores—see below) of the students they enroll is a significant factor in their U.S. News & World Report rankings.

 Until recently, the requirement that law school applicants take the Law School Admissions Test (LSAT) was nearly ubiquitous.